cucumber-attic/website/apps/dynamic/views/_posts/an-agile-conference-with-a-twist.md

 ####CukenFest London is happening next month.

 From June 21st-25th we're running three distinctive events for the BDD and agile communities.
-[The early-bird tickets for all three events end today at midnight.](http://cukenfest.cucumber.io/?utm_source=newsletter&utm_medium=email&utm_campaign=blog-post-11-5)
+[Book your ticket today](http://cukenfest.cucumber.io/?utm_source=newsletter&utm_medium=email&utm_campaign=blog-post-11-5)

 At the end of CukeUp!
 2016, drinking at the bar with a few CukeUp! old-timers, we had an impromptu retrospective about how far we'd come.
 Back in 2011, CukeUp! was a Cucumber conference, with developers packed into a small room, all talking about this new tool.
 As the community matured, more airtime was given to Behaviour-Driven Development and other collaborative techniques, and we came to realise that we're less interested in the tools we use, and more in the result.
 CukeUp! today is a progressive agile conference with a strong flavour of BDD and Cucumber.